VeronikaKoren/efficient_EI/README.md

 # General
 This code is associated with the paper "Efficient coding in biophysically realistic excitatory-inhibitory spiking networks." authored by Veronika Koren, Simone Blanco Malerba, Tilo Schwalger and Stefano Panzeri, published in eLife in 2025 (version of record).

 The author of this computer code is Veronika Koren.
 For any questions, please write to koren.veronika@gmail.com.

-The repository has a DOI: 10.5281/zenodo.14623182
+This repository is licensed under : CC BY-NC-SA 4.0 (see LICENSE.txt) The repository has a DOI: 10.5281/zenodo.14623182.
+Any reuse should cite the repository as specified at https://zenodo.org/records/14628492

 # How to open and run a script
 Please do not add all the paths but follow point 1) or 2)":